 Dogs must be kept on leads during events in the Gardens (concerts, performances, etc.) including the Horniman Market on Sundays.

-Buggy parking is available in Gallery Square and outside the Butterfly House.
+Buggy parking is available in Gallery Square and next to the Butterfly House.
 Please note that all items are left at their owner’s risk.

 We have three wheelchairs that can be borrowed, free of charge, if you require one during your visit.